 With a master’s degree in visual arts, Lydia Mestokosho-Paradis has always been immersed in the worlds of visual arts and tourism.
-Since 2016, she has been a cultural agent at the Maison de la Culture Innue, a cultural centre in Ekuanitshit (Mingan), in Côte-Nord.
+Since 2016, she’s worked as a cultural agent at the Maison de la Culture Innue, a cultural centre in Ekuanitshit (Mingan), in Côte-Nord.
 Built on the former site of an Innu summer camp, this centre promotes intercultural and intergenerational exchanges.
-“There was a strong desire in the community to have a centre built by the Innu and for the Innu to teach our language and culture,” explains Lydia.
+“There was a strong desire in the community to have a centre built by the Innu and for the Innu to teach our language and culture,” she explains.
 “Because we were already seeing a lot of changes in terms of cultural transmission, we wanted to have a safe place for Innu children to be themselves.”

 In addition to being very important to the community, the cultural centre is also open to the public, which means visitors can learn about the history and traditions of this ancestral community.
-The centre houses a large exhibition as well as a craft shop where elders and other community members sell the fruits of their labour.
+The centre houses a large exhibition as well as a craft shop where Elders and other community members sell the fruits of their labour.
 In addition, there are several outdoor installations, including a shaputuan, a large tent traditionally used as a gathering place.
-And of course, a visit to the centre is also an opportunity to meet and chat with the Innu.
-“We are a living people and a welcoming people!” exclaims Lydia, with a smile in her voice.
+And of course, a visit to the centre is also an opportunity to meet and chat with members of the community.
+“We are a living people and a very welcoming people!” exclaims Lydia, with a smile in her voice.

 - Stop at the Maison de la Culture Innue to meet members of this community when you next visit Côte-Nord!

-“This site was founded by my grandfather in 1942, and we’ve been involved in herring smoking since we were very young,” explains Ben.
-“But then the smokehouses closed, and we had to mourn the loss of the family business.
-I saw my father crying at the kitchen table because he’d just shut down the thing he cared the most about in the world after his family,” explains Ben, as he recalls a time when the herring disappeared from the waters off the Islands due to overfishing.
+“This site was founded by my grandfather in 1942, and we’ve been involved in smoking herring since we were very young,” explains Ben.
+“But then the smokehouses closed [all over the Islands], and we had to mourn the loss of the family business.
+I saw my father crying at the kitchen table because he’d just shut down the thing he cared the most about in the world after his family,” he goes on, recalling a time when the herring disappeared from the waters off the Islands due to overfishing.
 “The desire to carry on the family tradition was strong,” he continues.
 “I say family, but it’s more than that.
 There were 40 smokers in the Îles de la Madeleine and 2000 people working in the smoked herring industry.
 So it goes beyond family.
 It was traditional local know-how that was disappearing.”

 It wasn’t until the mid-1990s, when herring returned in small quantities to the Islands, that the Arseneau brothers restored the traditional buildings, learned the rudiments of smoking from their father and opened the smokehouse to the public.
 “We’ll never be mass producers,” says Ben.
 “Our products will remain artisanal, which is essential to maintaining balance.
 It would have been easy to just produce, but we wanted to share this know-how and pass on our family values and those that were given to us by our predecessors,” he explains.
 Ben à Ben is always happy to welcome visitors to this place steeped in history… and the smell of herring smoking quietly.